Indoor-Positioning/indoor-locator-server/Readme.md

 * `FingerPrintedLocation`.
 Stores the locations that are about to be fingerprinted.
 * `FingerPrint`.
 Stores the fingerprint of the various locations.

-_Note:_ There is a strange cycle dependency between the `PointOfInterest` and `FingerPrintLocation` table.
-The concept is that every PointOfInterest has an entry on the FingerPrintedLocation table (we need that in order to store the fingerprint of each POI), while at the same time we want each FingerPrintedLocation to be related with exactly one POI which will be either the closest one (if the FingerPrintedLocation is not a POI), or the POI itself (if the FingerPrintedLocation is a POI (i.e isPoi = True)).
-I will come back to it and probably reconsider.

 ### Supported Commands

 1. `GET_FLOOR_PLANS`.